Dayn08/Cloud-On_Premise-Agent-File-Transfer/README.md

 cd client_on-premise/
 python -m pip install -r requirements.txt
 ```
-Modify agent.py to put the url link of cloud server
+Open and modify agent.py and update the server URL to point to your cloud server.

 <img width="426" height="157" alt="image" src="https://github.com/user-attachments/assets/bfce6afa-effc-4ede-8132-28080dda5e85" />

-Change <server_url> to target cloud server (Using port 5050 on server, can modify the port in script /server/server.py)
+Replace <server_url> with your actual server IP or domain.
+The default port is 5050, but you can modify it in server/server.py if needed.

 ```
 python agent.py
 ```
-The terminal output will look similar to the example below:
+Expected output example:

 <img width="611" height="178" alt="image" src="https://github.com/user-attachments/assets/c0478603-1bc6-4b84-ac14-006088bb48df" />

 Once connected, the client maintains a live connection to the server and waits for download requests.

 ### 4️⃣ Trigger File Download (from Server)
+The server terminal shows all connected clients.
-One the terminal can see how many client is connected to the server and we can choose which client we want to download the file using API.
+You can choose a specific client to download the file via API.

-After the request, the client sends its file, and the server stores it under the upload/ folder.
-Can see the output detail on image below of the process file is uploaded.
+After a request is made:

+The selected client sends its file_to_download.txt to the server.

+The server saves the file inside the upload/ folder.

+Example of the process in action:

 <img width="1411" height="268" alt="image" src="https://github.com/user-attachments/assets/490155e0-acbe-4166-9cc6-28e70d77c94e" />